Lesson Plan - Get It!

 Some of the earliest Native Americans to live in North America are called the Mississippian culture by historians because they settled down in areas all along the Mississippi River, from the Great Lakes south to Louisiana, before spreading east to North Carolina and west to Oklahoma.

-Watch the video below to see the amazing temple mounds they built and learn how they grew their crops and built their communities.
-As you watch, consider these questions:
+Watch the video below to see the great temple mounds they built and learn how they grew their crops and built their communities.
+As you watch, consider the following questions.

 - What was the purpose of the mounds?

 - What happened in the flat places between the mounds?

 - What was the main theme of their art?

 The Mississippian people were the ancestors of the more well-known tribes of the Southeast.
 They were often called the Five Civilized Tribes because many adopted Christianity and European customs.

 These tribes all spoke similar languages called Muskogean.
 Listen to the video below.